 Your cat’s bathroom habits may not be the first topic you want to talk about or even pay attention to for that matter.
 But what if you see that there is blood in their stool?
 Now this symptom would probably raise some concern for you, and that’s for a good reason.
 In a normal healthy cat, blood should not be present in your cat’s poop or any other regular bathroom business.
 If it is, there may be an underlying problem your cat is suffering from that you are unaware of.

 The sooner you can identify a bathroom problem with your furry friend the faster you can get them to the vet to find out what’s wrong with them.
-Even though it might be an alarming symptom, blood in cat’s stool is actually a fairly common occurrence according to pet owners.
+Even though it might be an alarming symptom, the presence of blood in cat’s stool is actually a fairly common occurrence according to pet owners.
 With that being said, however, it is something that needs to be checked out by a veterinarian.

 If your cat’s issue is caused by a problem in the lower intestinal tract, the blood will appear bright red and in smears or droplets.
 If the problem is coming from the small intestine, it will be brown or black in color.
 For issues regarding the small intestines, blood will resemble coffee grounds.

 Now that you have a general idea of what to look for, it’s time to learn about all the possible causes that can lead to blood in your cat’s stool.
 If your cat has blood in his poop and you don’t know why it’s highly advised to take him in for a thorough check-up with your veterinarian.
-Even though his problem can be something as minor as diarrhea, it can also be something more serious that requires professional veterinarian aid.
+Even though his problem can be something as minor as diarrhea, it can also be something more serious that requires professional veterinary care.